ashedow/helpers/docs/heap/assigment_help.md

     - If not following a command queue/message pump model (using the Queue module), then manual use of synchronization primitives become a necessity (decisions are needed for the granularity of locking)
     - Code is usually harder to understand and to get right - the potential for race conditions increases dramatically

-* Event loop vs Treading
+* Event-loop vs Treading

+The event loop is the core of every asyncio application.
+Event loops run asynchronous tasks and callbacks, perform network IO operations, and run subprocesses.

 * Create a process in python ★★

-* Creating a thread in python ★★ https://pymotw.com/2/threading/
+* Creating a thread in python ★★

+https://pymotw.com/2/threading/

 Other ways:
 https://www.parallelpython.com/examples.php
 For example https://stackabuse.com/parallel-processing-in-python/
     * Using the subprocess module

     * Using the os.system() Method
 pp module

-* What types of thread may improve execution speed of program (CPU or IO and why) ★★★ https://realpython.com/python-concurrency/
+* What types of thread may improve execution speed of program (CPU or IO and why) ★★★

+https://realpython.com/python-concurrency/
 - I/O-Bound Process
 Your program spends most of its time talking to a slow device, like a network connection, a hard drive, or a printer.